What you should know about college-savings plans

 Top-rated 529 plans

-Morningstar, a top independent investment research company, rated 63 of the largest college-savings plans in the U.S. to determine which ones would be more likely to outperform its peers over the long term based on the five Ps (process, performance, people, parent (stewardship and oversight) and price).
-The top four, rated Gold, are all direct sold by states and are open to both residents and non-residents.
-For the complete 2015 ratings list, Morningstar’s most recent, click here.
+Morningstar, a top independent investment research company, rated the largest college-savings plans in the U.S. to determine which ones would be more likely to outperform its peers over the long term based on the five Ps (process, performance, people, parent (stewardship and oversight) and price).
+The top three, rated Gold, are all direct sold by states and are open to both residents and non-residents.
+For the complete 2020 ratings list, Morningstar’s most recent, click here.
 Of note, Ohio’s CollegeAdvantage 529 Savings Plan, managed by the state, is a highly rated Silver fund.
+North Carolina’s National College Savings Program and South Carolina’s Future Scholar 529 (Direct) are both rated as a Bronze funds.

 Investments are not FDIC insured, not bank guaranteed, and may lose value.